mooman219/storm/README.md

 # Storm Engine
 The storm engine is a simple 2D renderer designed for performance.
-It currently features an OpenGL backend and supports Windows, Linux, ans Mac.
+It currently features an OpenGL 3.3 backend and supports Windows, Linux, ans Mac.
 The engine is experimental and can change at any time.

+The engine compiles with nightly.

 ## Example
 This example will render a white square in about the center of the screen.